ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Mailing addresses, not physical addresses, are recorded in tax filings.

 Some columns in the generated data may contain missing values, even if no noise has been added to the data.
-These missing values are represented by :code:`np.nan`.
+These missing values are represented by :code:`numpy.nan`.

 The datasets that can be generated are listed below.